-Bring the boil the water and elderberries to a boil in a small saucepan.
+- Bring the water, elderberries, cinnamon, and ginger to a boil in a small saucepan.
 Simmer uncovered 45 -60 minutes - until the mixture reduces by half.

-Remove from the heat.
-Let the berries steep and cool slightly.
+- Remove from the heat.
+Let the fruit and spices steep and cool slightly.
 Mash the elderberries with a potato masher or fork to extract as much elderberry juice as possible.

 - Strain the elderberry juice into a jar or bowl using a cheesecloth, fine mesh sieve, or nut milk bag.
 Discard the spent berries, ginger, and cinnamon sticks.